icon

 • Surgery, such as ovarian drilling

 PCOS can increase your risk for pregnancy complications, such as preeclampsia and gestational diabetes.
-Our obstetrics team at The Howard Center has extensive experience managing high-risk pregnancies.
+Our team at The Howard Center has extensive experience managing high-risk pregnancies.